This time, the danger wasn't a country at risk of being "swamped by Asians" but the threat of Muslims taking over.

 Their tolerance to our customs has seen Christmas carols no longer sung at some schools.

-Christmas carols are specifically mentioned as being appropriate in the school curriculum.
+Christmas carols are as being appropriate in the school curriculum.

 Political Correctness has seen bibles removed from most hospitals